Course Outline

 - cross-platform applications: theory

-- reverse engineer JavaScript (React Native) applications with react-native-decompiler
+- reverse engineering JavaScript (React Native) applications using react-native-decompiler

 - JNI: System.loadLibrary() and methods with the native keyword